nikvolynets/04_docker_in_azure/README.md

 # Docker in Azure

 ## Objective
-**Goal:** Deploy a Docker container in Azure, integrate with PostgreSQL using Docker Compose, and automate deployment using GitHub CI/CD.
+Deploy a Docker container in Azure, integrate with PostgreSQL using Docker Compose, and automate deployment using GitHub CI/CD.

 ## Key Terms
 - **Docker Container:** Lightweight, standalone package containing everything needed to run software.